Contents Page

 Elsie his wife was nursing, in Maidstone, Mont (Marvin her brother) who was “crocked up”: Joe was fit, despite his adventures.
 “Civilian Life is Ruddy Rotten” and seeing Joe made him want to join up again.

-life of of Reginald Aglio Dibdin
+More of the live of Rex on his Webpage Reginald Aglio Dibdin